Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: System Model and Pre-deployment

 \subsection{System Overview}

-We consider a single-cell scenario with a cluster of users running the \textit{customized} on-device applications based on SDMs.
+In this work, we consider a single-cell scenario with a cluster of users running the \textit{customized} on-device applications based on SDMs, as shown in Fig.~\ref{sec: systemmodel}.
 Meanwhile, for users within a cluster, we assume their PCS tasks share similarities, such as personalized dog object generation, personalized female face generation, or similar personalized style.
 Moreover, the devices of the users, such as desktops, laptops, and smart mobile devices, are characterized by diverse computational power.
 To reduce computational latency and facilitate the application proliferation, users can access edge offloading services.
 However, user-specific model deployment at the edge leads to considerable storage overhead.
 To this end, an efficient offloading manner is considered in this work.
-As shown in Fig.~\ref{fig:systemmodel}, these customized on-device applications are assumed to share a cluster-wide model hosted on the edge server.
+Specifically, these customized on-device applications are assumed to share a cluster-wide model hosted on the edge server.
 This model, derived through cluster-oriented fine-tuning, enables efficient parallel processing of tasks with batching techniques.
 A feasible pre-deployment approach is detailed in Section~\ref{sec: pre-de}.

 To maximize overall system efficiency and performance, we adopt a {periodic \& centralized} offloading mechanism.
 We assume that the offloading strategy is executed at fixed intervals of duration ${\Delta}$, each consisting of $K$ time slots, where each time slot is indexed by $k$.
 Moreover, we denote the set of users sending requests during ${\Delta}$ as $\mathcal{I}$, with each user indexed by $i$.
 A user $i \in \mathcal{I}$ can send an offloading request at any time slot $k$, but must wait $(K-k)$ time slots to receive the server's feedback.
 This time interval is referred to as round-trip time (RTT), denoted by $\ell^{\rm R}$.
 Moreover, we denote the number of available GPUs for the current user set $\mathcal{I}$ by $G$, which may vary over time.
 We define that the offloading decisions made by the edge server for user requests include two options: \textit{grant} and \textit{deny}~\cite{liu2023resource}.
 For the grant decision, the \textit{number of offloaded denoising steps} is required to be identified at the same time.
 All the decisions for the users in $\mathcal{I}$ are jointly determined by four main factors: 1) the computational capacity of the users' devices; 2) the preferences for personalized accuracy and latency; 3) the time of the request; and 4) the current available resources at the edge.
 As with any trade-off, the degree of inference offloading inversely impacts the extent of degradation in meeting users' personalized requirements.
 In this sense, these factors are considered to achieve a desired trade-off between latency and the final personalized accuracy for all users.
 The metrics about latency and personalized accuracy are specified in Section~\ref{sec: metric}.